Rabix Composer basics

 Once you have added a local workspace the My Projects tab of the navigation pane shows the tools, workflows and other files in your local workspace.
 If you have connected a Platform account, the My Projects tab also shows the tools and workflows in your Platform projects, and the Public Apps tab shows the public tools and workflows on the Platform.
 If you have connected more than one platform account, only one can be active at a time, and you will see the tools and workflows from the active account.

 When you double-click an app (a workflow or tool) in the navigation pane, the app opens in the Rabix Composer editor.
 Each app opens in a separate tab.
 Workflows open in the workflow editor and tools open in the tool editor.
-If you select an object in the editor, you may also see the object inspector on the right hand side.
+If you double-click an object in the editor, you may also see the object inspector on the right hand side.
 The object inspector shows you more information about the selected object and allows you to view and set its properties.

 The workflow editor